pabagan/go-playground/README.md

 ## Workflow

 Develop new recipes at `main.go`.
-Once achieved move the file to `/recipes` folder
+Once achieved move the file to `/recipes` folder.
+Export a function `Test*` from each recipe.

 ## Setting project